tokiclover/browser-home-profile/README.md

 REQUIREMENTS
 ------------

-bhp.sh requires a POSIX Shell, tar, sed and a compressor e.g. lzop (default to lz4.) bhp.pl requires Perl and the previous archive utilities.
+`bhp.sh` requires a POSIX Shell, tar, sed and a compressor e.g. lzop (default to lz4.)
+`bhp.pl` requires Perl and the previous archive utilities.
+`bhp.py` requires Python 2.7.x or 3.x and the previous archive utilities.

 INSTALLATION
 ------------

-`make DESTDIR=/tmp PREFIX=/usr/local` would suffice.
+`make DESTDIR=/tmp PREFIX=/usr/local install` would suffice, or, replace `install` by `install-perl` or `install-python` for personal convenience.

 LICENSE
 -------